tcl002/CSE151AProject/README.md

 ##### Tyler
 I attended each weekly meeting to communicate with the team about what was still required and how to separate tasks for the upcoming milestone.
 I contributed to parts of the writeup, including but not limited to the following sections: abstract, model selection, model performance analysis, etc. I also contributed to the code, including but not limited to the following sections: data visualization, data preprocessing, neural net, support vector machine, etc.

+##### Andrew
+I set up the group logistics, including meetings, group discord, and setting up the GitHub.
+I helped with the development of parts of the models, primarily the Logistic Regression model.
+For the writeup, I helped discuss what was needed for each section as well as how to go about filling in each section, specifically how to go about evaluating each model.
+Alongside setting up the meetings, I also attended each one providing ideas on what to add or change to our existing notebook at each task.